uutzinger/C12880MA/README.md

 Connect either 5V or 3.3V to Groupgets board, not both.

-Do not place the Groupgets board onto your desk without first attaching insultation ontp the back of the PCB.
+Do not place the Groupgets board onto your desk without first attaching insultation to the back of the PCB.
 If the board is no longer working, likely the voltage regulator was shorted and needs to be replaced.